 Generally Board meetings are of one day's duration and Board Committee meetings precede the Board.
-At least once per year, the Board visits each of the major operations in conjunction with the formal Board and Committee meetings.

-In addition, Board members hold meetings with management as required.
+At least once per year, directors visit each of the major operations across several days, in conjunction with the formal Board and Committee meetings.
+In addition, Board members hold meetings with management as required and holds an annual multi day strategic think tank.